scharf/coffeescript-eclipse/README.md

 # Status
-It's aimed at being mostly compatible with the original CoffeeScript project.
+> It's aimed at being mostly compatible with the original CoffeeScript project.
-There are some extra features and some missing, but you probably (and hopefully) won't notice the difference in everyday use.
+>There are some extra features and some missing, but you probably (and hopefully) won't notice the difference in everyday use.

+coffeescript-eclipse has not been updated for a year.
+Paul has not yet contacted Adam Schmideg, but tell the worlds if there will be 2-3 persons willing to make maintenance release and do some refresh, we could include CoffeeScript Editor into Nodeclipse distributions.

 ## Extra features
 CoffeeScript is a dyanmic language,